Saturday, October 11, 2025

 3 – ALWAYS wear the right clothes.
 Look great, don’t worry what the other guys are doing.
 EVERY concert, look your best.
 Clothes cleaned and pressed, and shoes polished.
 Make sure your sox match.
 If necessary, go buy a new shirt.

 3a – ALWAYS keep a bow tie and a long tie in your black jacket pocket.
 Sometimes they change dress code and you don’t want to be the only guy with the wrong tie; it looks terrible.
 In the REAL music business, looks matter.
-If you aren’t sure what the dress code is, ask the conductor for clarification, or the personnel manager.
+If you aren’t sure what the dress code is, ask the personnel manager or contractor for clarification.

 4 – At rehearsals, warm up and put your horn down.
 NOTHING is more amateurish than to hear players trying to play excerpts.
 At rehearsal, or performances you are NOT practicing; you are reinforcing bad habits.
 Playing excerpts on stage is BUSH; just don't do it!
 Practice at home!